Yoav666s/dnd-wiki/collections/_classes/rogue/mischievous-apprentice.md

 title: "Mischievous Apprentice"
 index: "mischievous-apprentice"
 permalink: /classes/rogue/mischievous-apprentice/
-excerpt: "You have learned to use magic not for power, primarily, but for your own entertainment.
+excerpt: "You have learned to use magic in unexpected and creative ways.
 You are specialized in mischievous magic tricks not eminently known to the masses."
 tags:
   - Rogue
 available_for: